-30 June 2024
+30 June 2025

 American International Group, Inc. (NYSE: AIG) is a leading global insurance organisation.
-AIG provides insurance solutions that help businesses and individuals in approximately 190 countries and jurisdictions protect their assets and manage risks through AIG operations and network partners.
-For additional information, visit www.aig.com.
-This website with additional information about AIG has been provided as a convenience, and the information contained on such website is not incorporated by reference herein.
+AIG provides insurance solutions that help businesses and individuals in more than 200 countries and jurisdictions protect their assets and manage risks through AIG operations, licenses and authorisations as well as network partners.

-AIG is the marketing name for the worldwide operations of American International Group, Inc. All products and services are written or provided by subsidiaries or affiliates of American International Group, Inc. Products or services may not be available in all countries and jurisdictions, and coverage is subject to underwriting requirements and actual policy language.
+All products and services are written or provided by subsidiaries, affiliates or partners of American International Group, Inc. Coverage is subject to the insurance contract and actual policy language.
 Non-insurance products and services may be provided by independent third parties.
-Certain property casualty coverages may be provided by a surplus lines insurer.
-Surplus lines insurers do not generally participate in state guaranty funds, and insureds are therefore not protected by such funds.